 The WEEKNUM Function is an Excel DATE and TIME Function.
-It will return the week number of a specific date.
+It is often overlooked but can quite useful when utilized properly.
+Basically, the WEEKNUM function will return the week number of a specific date as per the calendar year.
 The function will return an integer that represents a week number from 1 to 52 weeks of the year.

 WEEKNUM is quite useful in financial analysis.
 Suppose we wish to determine the time required to complete a certain project, it can be used to remove weekends from the given timeframe.
 Thus, the function is particularly useful when planning and scheduling work for business projects.